Home-Sheep-Home/HSHF-mobile/README.md

 # HSHF-mobile
-a mobile port for android/ios
+a mobile port for android